RuslanGusiev/Snail-and-well/README.md

 Goals

-Treatment of variables
+1. Treatment of variables

-Use of loop while
+2.Use of loop while

-Use of conditional if-else
+3. Use of conditional if-else

-Print in console
+4. Print in console

 Bonus